What to Expect When You're Expecting (a Peaceful Transition of Power)

 10 a.m.: Trump and Pence will attend the interfaith National Prayer Service, held at the Washington National Cathedral.
 The invitation-only event, according to a statement from the cathedral, will allow Trump “to pause and contemplate the incredible responsibility he has been entrusted with and to listen as the faith community offers prayers for the office of the president.”

 10:38 a.m.: In the Café Car of the Amtrak Regional, Jill Biden will finally get Joe to tell her that priest/rabbi/minister joke.
-It’s not his best, but it’s pretty good—and as they hurtle off into the distance, Jill can’t help but laugh
+It’s not his best, but it’s pretty good—and as they hurtle off into the distance, Jill can’t help but laugh.